zzamboni/zzamboni.org/content/post/2026-02-10-porting-cv-to-jsonresume/index.md

 toc = true
 +++

 I have wished for a long time to have separation between my CV contents and layout.
 After maintaining it directly in LaTeX for a while, I switched years ago to org-mode with LaTeX as the main export target.
 It worked and it enforced a certain degree of separation (most of the "visual" decisions were left up to the LaTeX exporter, with the org-mode file focusing on the contents), but it was fragile: too many custom LaTeX bits, too much hand-editing, and a pipeline that was hard to reuse elsewhere.
 It was also impossible to produce a nice HTML version from it.
 In this post I'll document how I switched the source of truth to JSON Resume and built a custom pipeline that outputs **both** my CV and my publications in HTML and PDF.
-I'm very happy with the result, which you can find in this same website: [my full CV](http://localhost:1313/vita/).
+I'm very happy with the result, which you can find in [my CV page](/vita/).

 This post is a quick walk-through of the steps, the trade-offs, and the pieces I ended up keeping.
-This was a months-long side project with many detours, so this post is necessarily lacking in detail, but I hope it provides you with a good overview.
-The end result is in my [vita](https://gitlab.com/zzamboni/vita) repo in GitLab, so feel free to use it as a starting point.
+This was a months-long side project with many detours, so this post is necessarily lacking in detail, but I hope it provides you with a good overview. ~~The end result is in my [vita](https://gitlab.com/zzamboni/vita) repo in GitLab, so feel free to use it as a starting point.~~ **Update:** I've now released [resume-toolkit](https://github.com/zzamboni/resume-toolkit), which packages the resume-rendering machinery as a standalone tool.
+See [resume-toolkit: from personal CV pipeline to reusable toolkit]({{< relref "2026-03-27-from-personal-cv-pipeline-to-reusable-toolkit" >}}) for more details.

 ## Step 0: JSONresume, YAMLresume, RenderCV, oh my {#step-0-jsonresume-yamlresume-rendercv-oh-my}